 Student Loans, Awards and Bursaries

-MITT and our industry partners are proud to support a number of student awards and bursaries throughout the school year.
+MITT and our industry partners are proud to support a growing number of student bursaries and awards throughout the school year.

-Bursaries are offered in the Fall and Winter each year, and are available to students with a demonstrated financial need and minimum academic standing.
+Bursaries are offered in the Fall and Winter each year, and are available to students with a demonstrated financial need and an acceptable academic standing.
 Bursaries are intended to provide support for living expenses while studying.
-Watch the MITT website in September and February for information on how to apply.
+Fall 2018 bursary applications are now closed.
+Please check back in March 2019 for winter bursary information.

-MITT Graduate Awards recognize the achievements of our graduating students.
-MITT Program Excellence and industry sponsored awards are based on grades, practicum performance, leadership, as well as citizenship and volunteerism.
-Graduating students are nominated by their instructors and are recognized during the graduation ceremony each June.
+MITT Graduate Awards recognize the outstanding student achievements and are awarded at convocation each year.
+Students are nominated for MITT Program Excellence and industry-sponsored awards based on grades, practicum performance, leadership, as well as citizenship and volunteerism.

-Most programs offered by MITT qualify for loan funding from Canada Student Loans.
-To qualify for a Canada Student Loan, full-time students are required to:
+To qualify for a Manitoba/Canada Student Loan, full-time students are required to:

 - Be a Canadian citizen or a permanent resident of Canada or be designated as a Protected Person